ForgeRock/end-user-ui/README.md

 - [Download and install the latest node](https://nodejs.org/en/download/) or verify your node version `node -v`
 - Check that you have the latest npm with `npm install npm@latest -g`
-- Clone or download the repo: `https://stash.forgerock.org/projects/OPENIDM/repos/openidm-enduser`
+- Clone or download the repo: `https://stash.forgerock.org/projects/OPENIDM/repos/openidm-enduser` or `https://github.com/ForgeRock/end-user-ui`
 - Navigate to your `openidm-enduser` directory and install dependencies with npm: `npm install`
-- Update `proxyTable:target` in [config/index.js](https://stash.forgerock.org/users/jason.browne/repos/openidm-enduser/browse/config/index.js) to point to your target IDM
+- Update `proxyTable:target` in `/config/index.js` to point to your target IDM
 - Start up target IDM (default startup is `http://localhost:8080`)
 - Start development server with npm: `npm run dev`